-Alberta has a deregulated and competitive wholesale electricity generation market.
-Since deregulation began in 1996, the development of new generating capacity in Alberta has been undertaken by independent power producers and has been subject to market forces rather than a regulated "cost-of-service" model.
+The development of new generating capacity in Alberta is currently subject to market forces rather than a regulated "cost-of-service" model.
 The Alberta electricity market is an energy-only market where generators are paid for the electricity they produce rather than their ability to produce electricity as occurs in a capacity market.
-Electricity bought and sold in Alberta is exchanged through the wholesale electricity market (the "Power Pool") and is dispatched in accordance with an economic merit order administered by the AESO.
+Electricity bought and sold in Alberta is exchanged through the wholesale electricity market and is dispatched in accordance with an economic merit order administered by the AESO.
+However, the electricity market in Alberta is presently undergoing extensive restructuring, resulting in significant market uncertainty.
 See "Legal and Regulatory Regime - Power Industry - Alberta".